HomeAutomotive Electrically Powered Steering Belt Drive Market

 By Vehicle Type

-Passenger vehicles accounted for the largest share of 58.1% in 2024, supported by high global production volumes and standardization of electric steering systems in mid and premium vehicle segments.
-OEMs are increasingly focusing on integrating advanced steering control systems for improved driving comfort.
+Passenger vehicles accounted for the largest share of 58.1% in 2024, driven by high global production volumes exceeding 65 million units annually and widespread standardization of electric steering systems in mid-range and premium segments.
+Automakers are increasingly integrating advanced steering technologies to enhance ride comfort, safety, and driver assistance capabilities.
+In premium passenger cars, penetration of electric steering belt drive systems has already exceeded 80% in new model launches, reflecting strong OEM alignment with electrification trends.

 By Propulsion Type